preetish1234/GitHubTest/README.md

 Step to run pom.xml by cmd line

-1. This wil change the directory of the project wer it is located
+1.This wil change the directory of the project wer it is located
 >cd c:/preetish/shipping

 2.This wil clean